natalieayuba/natalieayuba/README.md

 ## About Me

-🌸 I have an affinity for ethnography, specifically understanding and empathising with the end users of a product
+🌸 I have a keen interest for ethnography, specifically understanding and empathising with the end users of a product
 💻 My favourite project so far is my final year project, an appointment scheduling system for university students written in Python
 🎸 My hobbies include illustration, filmmaking, and music production :)
 <!-- include buy me a coffee icon here -->